soedinglab/mockinbird/doc/source/getting_started.rst

             reference_nucleotide: T
             mutation_nucleotide: C

 The second block defines general and read-specific configuration.
-For a description of the flags please refer to the section on :ref:`preprocess_cfg`.
+Here you can define the minimum read length, presence and size of *UMIs*, sequencing adapter sequences and more.For a detailed description of all available settings please refer to the section on :ref:`preprocess_cfg`.

-The next parts define the preprocessing pipeline.
+The next parts define the preprocessing pipeline as a list of modules.

 ::